 U of T Mississauga: An Overview

-Established in 1967, the University of Toronto Mississauga is one of three campuses of the University of Toronto, Canada’s largest university and leading research institution.
+Established in 1967, the University of Toronto Mississauga is the second-largest division of U of T

-The campus is situated in the City of Mississauga on 225 acres of protected greenbelt along the Credit River, 33 kilometres west of U of T’s St. George downtown campus.
+The campus is situated on 225 acres of protected greenbelt along the Credit River, 33 kilometres west of the university’s St. George campus in Toronto.